kotolex/surrealist/README.md

 So any incoming request from your application will use the first non-busy connection it gets from the pool.

 Pay attention — new connections can be created, but old connections never be closed until the pool will be closed, so the number of connections can grow, but never can shrink.
-It is because of Live Queries, as you remember: LQ always linked to connection, so if connection will be closed, LQ stop working.
+It is because of Live Queries, as you remember: LQ always linked to connection, so if connection is closed, LQ stops working.

 **Example 13**